Englishson0909/2024spring/Back to basics: how measures of lexical diversity can help discriminate between CEFR levels.md

 4.2	Methodology
 4.2.1.
 Participants:
- The study included 179 adult English learners from 47 countries, with India, Nigeria, Pakistan, and the Philippines.
+- The study included 179 adult English learners from 47 countries, with India, Nigeria, Pakistan, and the Philippines.
 The participants spoke a total of 39 different languages at home, with English being the most frequent.
-All students had written an essay as part of taking the Pearson Test of English Academic calibrated to the levels of CEFR (from B1 to C2)
+- All students had written an essay as part of taking the Pearson Test of English Academic calibrated to the levels of CEFR (from B1 to C2)
-50 students were selected whose work was classified as B1, B2 or C1 on the basis of the overall test results.
+- 50 students were selected whose work was classified as B1, B2 or C1 on the basis of the overall test results.
 For the C2 level, the number of students included in the study was 29 as there were too few students who had reached this level in the database.

 4.2.2 Materials
-The participants had to write 2 writing topics, each essay ranged from 200 to 300 words, with a mean length of 249.47 words.
+-The participants had to write 2 writing topics, each essay ranged from 200 to 300 words, with a mean length of 249.47 words.
 Pearson provided scores on various discrete variables, including vocabulary and writing scores.

 4.2.3 Data Treatment
 - Data Format: Prior to analysis, the data was converted to CHAT format and proper names, acronyms, cardinal numbers, and incomprehensible words were marked with an ampersand (&) to exclude them from further analysis.